What Home Equity Is and Why It's a Valuable Long-Term Investment

 It's long been recognized that part of the American Dream is having home equity.
 Buying your own home is seen as both a financial and personal growth achievement, a marker, to many, that you've "made it" in some form.

 Homeownership provides you and your family with a home that you can make your own.
-And it also provides you with an opportunity for building wealth over time through the creation of equity.
+It also provides you with an opportunity to build wealth over time through the creation of equity.

 There's a reason why so many people believe that home equity is one of the best paths to increasing your net worth and creating wealth that can be passed down to future generations.
 Read on to understand what home equity is and why it's seen as such a valuable investment.